mkishi1221/create_names_v2/README.md

 4. function "keyword_modifier" added:
     a.
 Based on "modifier, the "Keyword" object will be transformed into a "Modword" object.
     b.
+Current modifiers accepted cut the keyword down into specified lengths.
+    c.
 Dunctions "combine_1_word", "combine_2_words", "combine_3_words" will only accept "Modword" objects as input (not "Keyword" objects).

 5. Whether a keyword is a prefix, suffix etc. is no longer required to be identified.
 Attributes are assigned outside this module.